 By around 2 months, most babies:

 - Smile as a way to engage others.

 By 4 months, most babies:

 - Start using their arms with purpose.
-For example, babies may move their arms and squirm when excited or "swipe" at dangling objects.
+For example, babies may move their arms and squirm when excited.
+Or they may "swipe" at dangling objects.

 By 6 months, most babies:

 - Are able to sit with little or no support.